-An awesome traverse across a steep and shaded slope put me at Goat Flat, Spice taking her time behind me, dancing the whole way.
+An awesome traverse across a steep and shaded slope put me at Goat Flat.
+Spice took her time behind me, dancing the whole way.
 Wide open views kept up as we cairn hopped across a wide grassy ridge back to the official CDT.
-A nice pair of super fit runners caught us by surprise, their enthusiasm for the wilderness palpable and invigorating.
+A friendly pair of super fit runners caught us by surprise, their enthusiasm for the wilderness palpable and invigorating.
 They also let us know that there aren’t really any grizzlies in the area, which is nice to know.

 I felt fine on a switchbacking descent into forest before another big climb to a saddled shoulder of Rainbow Mountain.
 By the time I got to the top, the sun had set, yet the horizon was still aflame with alpenglow.
 I was undeniably tired now, not having eaten enough probably.
 Spice, who kicked my butt up the hill was somehow full of energy and still dancing.
 I was bewildered, and didn’t resist when she jammed chips in my mouth.

 The sky was totally clear, so we felt good about sleeping on the exposed ridge, setting up for a good sunrise tomorrow.
 Not much energy left to do anything besides eat and sleep.
 What a day.
 Mountains are pretty cool.